securitywing/kubeadm-kubernetes/README.md

-# Kubeadm
-Install Kubernetes Cluster using Kudeadm in your local enviroment
+#Kubeadm-kubeadm-script.sh can be used to  Install Kubernetes Cluster using Kudeadm in your local enviroment

 #KOPS
 use the script stored in the KOPS directoyr in order to create